doom-neovim/doom-nvim/docs/getting_started.md

 2. Using extra repositories according to your distribution (PPA/COPR/AUR/etc).

+3. Using a Neovim version manager like [nvenv](https://github.com/NTBBloodbath/nvenv).

 #### Ubuntu

 You can get nightly builds of git master from the